PrestaShop/prestashop.github.io/content/news/posts/2023/a-new-organization-for-the-open-source-project.md

 ## Why do we need a new organization?

-During the last years, we have been observing a steady growth in the number of community Pull Requests being merged every year.
+During the last years, we have been observing a steady growth in the number of community pull requests being merged every year.

 ![Community PRs merged yearly](/assets/images/2023/04/community-prs-yearly.png)